Import-substituted Russian MC-21 airliner almost ready for certification tests

 Taskaev, together with test pilot and cosmonaut Oleg Kononenko, first raised the MC-21 into the air, and he also conducted MC-21 flights with a composite wing and with Russian PD-14 engines.

 [...]
 Currently, I can say that we are waiting for the completion of import substitution on the MC-21 aircraft at the Irkutsk Aviation Plant in order to begin its certification tests in a fully import-substituted form.
-Currently, individual aircraft systems are being certified.
+Certification of individual aircraft systems is currently underway.

 Roman Taskaev, test pilot, Director of Flight Tests of PJSC Yakovlev